 Despite how good these headphones are, beginners are often reluctant to spend this kind of money on a piece of studio gear.
 We can’t really fault them for that seeing how headphones performance can be rather confusing at times.
 Starting with a something cheaper, such as good $100 set of studio headphones is much more sensible.
 With that said, there comes a time when you feel the lack of performance that begins to hold you back.
 When that happens, most producers aren’t that reluctant to invest it higher end gear anymore.

 The main question here is what does $300 get you?
 Performance is a big one, but so is comfort.
 These two things are imperative for serious studio work.
 What we are going to do now is take a look at each of the fields of improvement individually.
 That way you can get a proper picture of where your money goes with these headphones.

-What defines performance in studio headphones (for more studio headphones reviews click on the link)?
+What defines performance in studio headphones?
 For the most part, it is their ability to deliver transparent, flat response across the range.
 In order to achieve this, any given pair of studio headphones has to be backed up by proper hardware.
 What you will find in this particular price range is that most models feature carefully chosen and voiced drivers.
 With that said, you will run into two types of headphones here.
-Some are going to be closed back, while others open back designs.
+Some are going to be closed back, while others are open back designs.
 Sometimes you can even run into hybrids as well.